bww/FutureKit/README.md

 	-(FKFuture *)someLongRunningMethod:(id)object {
 		FKFuture * future = [FKFuture future];

+		if(object == nil){
-		if(object == nil) [future error:/* an error */];
+			[future error:/* an error */];
+		}else{
 			/* ... do something useful here */
+		}

 		return future;
 	}

 In the example above, if the error were propagated immediately when `-error:` is invoked, it would be done *before* the future is returned to the caller, which would make it impossible for the caller to handle an error of this sort.

-By waiting until the next iteration of the run loop the caller has an opportunity to register an error handler block with the returned future before the error is actualy propagated and everything works as you would expect.
+By waiting until the next iteration of the run loop the caller has an opportunity to register an error handler block with the returned future before the error is actualy propagated – and everything works the way you would expect.